 This series was originally written as a single article by Dr Paul Coulter.
-For purposes of this blog, it has been divided into six sequential blog posts that will be shared in the weeks to follow.
+For purposes of this blog, it has been divided into five sequential blog posts that will be shared in the weeks to follow.
 Part 1 can be found here.

 As Dr Coulter shares, “This article explains what apologetics is, explores the different approaches Christians take to the task, and answers possible objections.
 Finally it draws on Scripture to outline a faithful approach to defending our faith.”